 - A54.
-Examples of exceptional circumstances that may arise and that may bring into question the auditor's ability to continue performing the audit include: - The entity does not take the appropriate action regarding fraud that the auditor considers necessary in the circumstances, even where the fraud is not material to the financial statements;
+Examples of exceptional circumstances that may arise and that may bring into question the auditor's ability to continue performing the audit include: - The entity does not take the appropriate action regarding fraud that the auditor considers necessary in the circumstances, even where the fraud is not material to the financial statements; - The auditor's consideration of the risks of material misstatement due to fraud and the results of audit tests indicate a significant risk of material and pervasive fraud; or - The auditor has significant concern about the competence or integrity of management or those charged with governance.

-&lt;sup>21 SSA 450, "Evaluation of Misstatements Identified during the Audit".
+21 SSA 450, Evaluation of Misstatements Identified during the Audit.

-&lt;sup>22 SSA 700, "Forming an Opinion and Reporting on Financial Statements".
+22 SSA 700 (Revised), Forming an Opinion and Reporting on Financial Statements.

-- The auditor's consideration of the risks of material misstatement due to fraud and the results of audit tests indicate a significant risk of material and pervasive fraud; or - The auditor has significant concern about the competence or integrity of management or those charged with governance. - A55.
-Because of the variety of the circumstances that may arise, it is not possible to describe definitively when withdrawal from an engagement is appropriate.
+- Because of the variety of the circumstances that may arise, it is not possible to describe A55. definitively when withdrawal from an engagement is appropriate.
 Factors that affect the auditor's conclusion include the implications of the involvement of a member of management or of those charged with governance (which may affect the reliability of management representations) and the effects on the auditor of a continuing association with the entity. - A56.
 The auditor has professional and legal responsibilities in such circumstances and these responsibilities may vary by country.
 In some countries, for example, the auditor may be entitled to, or required to, make a statement or report to the person or persons who made the audit appointment or, in some cases, to regulatory authorities.
-Given the exceptional nature of the circumstances and the need to consider the legal requirements, the auditor may consider it appropriate to seek legal advice when deciding whether to withdraw from an engagement and in determining an appropriate course of action, including the possibility of reporting to shareholders, regulators or others.
+Given the exceptional nature of the circumstances and the need to consider the legal requirements, the auditor may consider it appropriate to seek legal advice when deciding whether to withdraw from an engagement and in determining an appropriate course of action, including the possibility of reporting to shareholders, regulators or others23.